UN Youth New Zealand: Regional Events

 UN Youth's Regional Councils appoint tertiary student volunteers as Regional Committee Members who organise and run various regional events.

 Additionally, Regional Councils work with High School Ambassadors to promote UN Youth.

 Structure

 UN Youth has a Board of Directors and a National Executive who lead the organisation.
 Additionally, they have an Extended Leadership Group consisting of National Executive members, National Conference Coordinators and Regional Council Presidents.

 Board of Directors

 The Board of Directors is the highest authority and policy-making body within the organisation.
 Their primary obligation is to ensure the organisation has a sustainable long-term strategy in achieving its mission.
 This includes monitoring financial performance, performing risk assessments and reviewing organisational policies.

 The Board of Directors is composed of Ordinary Directors, Independent Directors, the National President and a Volunteers' Representative.
 The Board of Directors' administrative responsibilities are carried out by a Board Secretary.
 The Board of Directors meets virtually at least once every six weeks.
-Additionally, they have an Appointments Committee; Financial, Risk and Audit Committee; and Policy, Impact and Culture Committee, which meet regularly.
+Additionally, they have an Appointments Committee; Financial, Risk and Audit Committee; Vision 2035 Steering Committee; and Policy, Impact and Culture Committee, which meet regularly.